 And was the connection made?
 Yes.
 As Taylor’s train was pulling into the station, he saw the other train sitting there as if it was waiting for him.
 The conductor, with genuine surprise said, “Well, there it is.
 But I didn’t expect it.”
 Taylor then got off his train, made his way across the platform, boarded the other train, and easily made it to the church for his speaking engagement.

 Jesus said to His followers, “Don’t worry about your life” (Matthew 6:25).
 Then He backed up that command by using the birds of the air and the lilies of the field as illustrations (Matthew 6:26-30).
 If God sees to the care of birds and flowers, how much more will He see to the needs of His children?

 In another setting, Jesus said, “Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will.
 But the very hairs of your head are all numbered.
 Do not fear therefore; you are of more value than many sparrows” (Matthew 10:29-31).

-#3: Do you see how a “yes” answer to the first question should prohibit a “yes” answer to the second?
+Question #3: Do you see how a “yes” answer to the first question should rule out a “yes” answer to the second?

 Christian, you need to learn the lesson that J. Hudson Taylor knew so well: You are a child of God (John 1:9-13), and your heavenly Father runs the trains.
 Your life isn’t careening unguided down the tracks.
 The Lord knows where you’ve been, where you are now, and where He wants to take you.
-What you must do is trust Him explicitly to meet your every need.
-When you learn to live like this, you’ll be able to rest in the knowledge that God will ensure that you make all your connections.
+Therefore, what you must do is explicitly trust Him to meet your every need and get you to where He wants you to go.
+When you learn to live like that, you’ll be able to rest in the knowledge that He will ensure that you make every single one of your required connections.